EECS150/fpga_labs_fa21/lab4/spec/spec.md

 $readmemb(“sine.bin”, sine_lut);
 end
 ```
+The ROM should be synchronous read as well.

 **Write code** for the phase accumulator in nco.v.
 Note that the PA uses the main clock and runs at 125MHz.

 **Uncomment** the modules in `z1top.v`.
 The nco is connected to a sampler, which simply passes the data to the DAC when it is ready for the new data.

 The input of NCO comes from a random access memory (RAM).
 We provide a simple RAM module with 1 read port and 1 write port.
 Check the `fsm_ram.v` for details.
-Note that the read is asynchronous while the write is synchronous.
+Note that both read and write are synchronous.
 The RAM contains 4 24-bit values, which correspond to different fcws for different target frequencies.
 We would like to create 4 different sine waves at the following frequency:
 - 440 Hz
 - 494 Hz
 - 523 Hz